(In this, the first of a two-part series, we explore the local history of jazz in Milwaukee. Coming in part two: The Present.)

 What bar might Marsalis have walked into?
 And who might have been the musicians?

 It turns out Milwaukee has a storied jazz history that dates back almost a century.
-Although the heyday of jazz in Milwaukee was the late 1940s and early 1950s, the scene is currently experiencing a resurgence.
+Although the heyday of jazz in Milwaukee was the 1940s and 1950s, with a resurgence in the late 1970s and early 1980s, the scene is currently experiencing a resurgence.

 Great players are moving back to the city, we have a renowned conservatory program, there’s a renewed interest among the younger generation, new venues are emerging, and the iconic Jazz Estate, under new ownership, will soon reopen.